 Partnership in this respect and has taken into account the PUSH Strategic Flood Risk Assessment and the most up-to-date Environment Agency flood risk maps.
 The Allocations Plan is also supported by a Strategic Flood Risk Assessment, which demonstrates that a sequential and exception approach to site selection has been taken.
 The plan is also supported by a Flood Risk Management Strategy for Emsworth, which will include details of potential infrastructure to help manage flood risk in the urban area, both now and in future.
+Hampshire County Council, as the lead Local Flood Authority has prepared a Local Flood Risk Management Strategy (LFRMS) for the County including Havant Borough.
+The information in this strategic document concerns local flooding from surface water, groundwater, streams and ditches.
+The County are preparing a Ground Water Management Plan and local authority level Surface Water Management Plan.
+More information on these documents is available on the Hampshire County Council website.

 - 3.18 The waste water treatment works at Budds Farm and Thornham have the capacity or the necessary capacity can be provided to appropriately manage the levels of development set out in the Core Strategy and delivered through the Allocations Plan.
-However, it is recognised that some localised waste water infrastructure in parts of the Borough is old or has limited capacity and may require mitigation or improvements to best serve some of the allocations.
+However, it is recognised that some localised waste water infrastructure in parts of the Borough has limited capacity and may require mitigation or improvements to best serve some of the allocations.
 Known limitations to local networks that will need to be considered and addressed at the planning application stage have been identified in the site profiles. - 3.19 It is also important to provide adequate school places to manage growth in the Borough.
 Havant Borough Council has been working closely with Hampshire County Council to understand the potential education infrastructure required in the future.
 At this stage, it is anticipated that there are adequate school places in existing secondary schools to cope with projected demands.
 However, Hampshire County Council anticipates that S106 contributions may be required to provide additional places in the following areas and schools: Emsworth: Emsworth Primary and or St James Primary Schools; Havant and Bedhampton: Fairfield Infant and or Bosmere Junior and Bidbury Infant and Junior Schools; Leigh Park: Trosnant Infant and Junior Schools; and Waterlooville: Woodcroft Primary, Purbrook Infant and Junior Schools.
 These assumptions are subject to change, as the capacity of local schools changes from year to year.